dWanderingSoul/Dream-Vacation-App/README.md

-# 🌍 Dream Vacation App – AWS EC2 Deployment with CI/CD
+# 🌍 Dream Vacation App – Terraform Infrastructure Deployment (AWS EC2 with CI/CD)

 ## Overview

+In this project, I deployed the Dream Vacation App on AWS EC2 using Terraform and a full CI/CD pipeline.
+My goal was to create a scalable, secure, and monitored infrastructure while automating the deployment of frontend and backend services.

-I’m sharing my process for deploying the Dream Vacation App to AWS EC2 using the AWS Management Console (ClickOps) and my existing CI/CD pipeline.
-This project is part of my DevOps beginner journey and I’ll walk through everything step by step—from setting up networking to launching the app and verifying it in the browser.
+This README outlines my approach, configuration, and workflow, walking through everything from networking setup to launching the app and verifying it in the browser.

 ## Objectives

-This is my Dream Vacation App, a full-stack project that I deployed on AWS EC2 using ClickOps and my existing CI/CD pipeline.
+This is my Dream Vacation App, a full-stack project that I deployed on AWS EC2 using Terraform for infrastructure provisioning and my existing CI/CD pipeline.
 The goal of this task was to gain hands-on experience with:

- - AWS Networking (VPC, Subnet, IGW, Route Tables).
+- AWS Networking (VPC, Subnet, Internet Gateway, Route Tables)

- - EC2 instance setup.
+- EC2 instance setup

- - Docker & Docker Compose for containerized deployment.
+- Docker & Docker Compose for containerized deployment

- - CI/CD pipelines with GitHub Actions to automate deployment.
+- CI/CD pipelines with GitHub Actions to automate deployment
+- CloudWatch monitoring for system metrics like CPU utilization

-By the end of this project, I successfully provisioned AWS resources, deployed both the frontend and backend containers and accessed my application using the EC2 public IP as well as externally.
+By the end of this project, I successfully provisioned the AWS infrastructure, deployed both the frontend and backend containers, and accessed my application via the EC2 public IP while ensuring the system was fully monitored and automated.

 ##  🏗️ Project Structure
 Here’s how my project is organized